 Q: If accepted to the fellowship, is there a cost to participate?

 A: Upon acceptance to the program, fellows’ chambers pay a $1,000 commitment deposit, which is refundable upon completion of the program.
-All other expenses associated with participation (travel, meals, etc.) are covered by ACCE.
+ACCE provides a travel reimbursement of up to $500 for each in-person meeting.
+The hotel room costs and all meals during the meeting are covered by ACCE.

 Q: I’m not a CEO, can I still apply?